 Visit the Australian Energy Regulator’s webpage for links to all the energy company hardship policies.

 Home Energy Emergency Assistance Scheme (HEEAS)

 The Queensland Government’s Home Energy Emergency Assistance Scheme (HEEAS) offers a one-off payment of up to $720 for Queensland customers who are unable to pay their electricity or gas bill due to a short-term financial crisis.
 Clients should contact their energy retailer to request the HEEAS application form.
 Call 13 74 68 or visit the Queensland Government website for information.

 If you are experiencing difficulty in paying your water and sewerage bill, get in touch with your water provider as soon as possible to discuss your situation.
 Most have a designated hardship program and offer flexible payment plans.

 Urban Utilities has provided answers to some frequently asked questions about water and wastewater services.

-For more information on what to do if you can’t pay a water bill visit the Can’t pay a water bill section on Community Door.
+For more information on what to do if you can’t pay a water bill visit our Energy and Water hub.